dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-1-Accessing-Rancher-and-Keycloak.md

 ![keycloak-login-security-certificate-1](../images/keycloak-login-security-certificate-1.jpg)

-Click on Administration Console to login into Keycloak.
+Click on **Administration Console** to login into Keycloak

 ![keycloak-login-click-administration-console-2](../images/keycloak-login-click-administration-console-2.jpg)

-Provide the Keycloak credentials

 ![keycloak-login-prompt-3](../images/keycloak-login-prompt-3.jpg)

-Upon successful login, you will be presented below keycloak homepage
+Upon successful login, you will be presented with Keycloak homepage

 ![keycloak-initial-login-dashboard-4](../images/keycloak-initial-login-dashboard-4.jpg)

-With this, we have successfully completed all required steps in Part 1.
-We are ready to move to the Part 2 [Exercise-2-Configure-Keycloak.md](./Exercise-2-Configure-Keycloak.md)
+With this, we have successfully completed all required steps in **Exercise 1: Accessing Rancher and Keycloak**.

+We are ready to move to the **Exercise 2: [Exercise-2-Configure-Keycloak.md](./Exercise-2-Configure-Keycloak.md)**